metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 ### Case 8: Troubleshooting

+- It is absolute must to reboot system once for changes (twice to get log clear)
 - `Use Get-NetadApter`, `Get-NetIPConfiguration` and `Get-NetIPInterface` to gather hidden adapter info
 - Use `-InterfaceAlias` instead of `-InterfaceType` when defining firewall rule
 - See [PowerShellCommands.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/PowerShellCommands.md)
 and [Links.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/Links.md)
 for details.
 - Module ComputerInfo now implements functions for this purpose, see also Test-Virtual.ps1
+- See networking options in Hyper-V powershell module for additional troubleshooting
+- Adding explicit allow rules for troublesome traffic seems to resolve the problem, which means it's worth spending time to invent the rules, ie:

+1. Inbound UDP LocalPort 1900, 3702, 5353
+2. Outbound UDP RemotePort 67, 68, 137, 547, 1900, 3702, 5353, 5355
+3. Outbound IGMP

+Possible reason why rules won't work see: [LINK](https://aidanfinn.com/?p=15222)

 ### Case 8: Audit result